GRAIS Resource Hub

 A1.
 GRB Simulations via gtobssim

-Overview: physically grounded GRB simulations generated with FermiTools’ gtobssim, reproducing instrument response, background conditions, and realistic photon-level behaviour.
-The simulated GRBs numbered 1 to 25 have fluxes of photons between 0.07 and 0.1 m⁻² s⁻¹; the simulated GRBs numbered 501 to 525 have retaled fluxes between 0.1 and 1 m⁻² s⁻¹; the simulated GRBs numbered 2501 to 2525 have fluxes of photons between 1 and 10 m⁻² s⁻¹; the simulated GRBs numbered 9501 to 10000 have fluxes between 10 and 50 m⁻² s⁻¹.
+Overview: physically grounded GRB simulations generated with Fermitools’ gtobssim, reproducing instrument response, background conditions, and realistic photon-level behaviour.
+The simulated GRBs numbered 1 to 500 have fluxes of photons between 0.07 and 0.1 m⁻² s⁻¹; the simulated GRBs numbered 501 to 2500 have retaled fluxes between 0.1 and 1 m⁻² s⁻¹; the simulated GRBs numbered 2501 to 9500 have fluxes of photons between 1 and 10 m⁻² s⁻¹; the simulated GRBs numbered 9501 to 10000 have fluxes between 10 and 50 m⁻² s⁻¹.
 You'll find a small part of dataset.

-Intended use: designed for validating the pipeline against fully controlled, physics-accurate scenarios and for benchmarking sensitivity to faint or short-duration transients.
+Intended use: designed for validating the pipeline against fully controlled, physics-accurate scenarios and for training of the anomaly detection pipeline.

 Primary files